 At the Rush-Copley Diabetes Education Center, a highly trained healthcare team teaches patients how to cope and live with diabetes.
 Patients learn how to stay healthy and prevent complications by practicing better self-management.

-The Diabetes Education Center is recognized by the American Diabetes Association as a provider of high-quality education services, meeting the ten standards set by a national advisory board.
+The Diabetes Education Center is recognized by the American Diabetes Association (ADA) Education Recognition Program (ERP) as a provider of high-quality education services, meeting the standards set forth by the most experienced certifying body for Diabetes Self Management Training.
 The program offers outpatient services for children and adults with Type 1, Type 2 and Gestational Diabetes.